apache/logging-log4cxx/src/site/markdown/filters.md

 When dealing with large amounts of logging information, it can be useful to filter on messages that we are interested in.
-This filtering only takes places after determining that the level of the current logger would log the message in the first place.
-When defining filters, note that they can only be defined on a per-appender basis, they do not globally affect anything.
+This filtering only takes places after determining that the level of the current logger would log the message in the first place (as shown in detail by [the flow chart]).
+Note that filters can only be applied on a per-appender basis, they do not globally affect anything.

 The filtering system is similar in concept to Linux iptables rules, in that there is a chain of filters that can accept a log message, deny the